AICONSlab/MIRACL/README.md

     _________________

-    For the visualization of nifti files and labels we recommand "ITKSNAP": http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3
+    For the visualization of nifti files and labels we recommend "ITKSNAP": http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3

     &